genesiscommunitysuccess/docs/docs/03_server/05_access-control/04_sso_authentication.md

 - _IP_ with the address/IP of your Genesis instance
 - _test_  with the name of the IDP

-Then, make sure that auth saml has been added to the genesis router configuration in **processes.xml**, for example:
+Then, make sure that auth saml has been added to the Genesis Router configuration in **processes.xml**, for example:

 ```xml
 <process name="GENESIS_ROUTER">